valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 ## Raising the CPU clock speed

-Since Valkey is a single threaded application it makes sense that higher clock speeds would lead to more performance.
+Since Valkey is a single threaded application, it makes sense that higher clock speeds would lead to more performance.
 I don't expect most people will overclock their servers in production.
 Different servers may be available with different CPU clock speeds.

 **Note:** Clock speeds generally are only comparable between CPU's with a similar architecture.
 For example, you could reasonably compare clock speeds between an 12th generation Intel i5 and a 12th generation Intel i7.
 If the 12th gen i7 had a max clock speed of 5Ghz that doesn't necessarily mean it will be slower than a AMD Ryzen 9 9900X clocked at 5.6Ghz.